CalyxOS/calyxos.org/Offline-signing.md

 * Generate incremental zips by running `./vendor/calyx/scripts/generate_delta.sh ${device} ${OLD_BUILD_NUMBER} ${BUILD_NUMBER}`

 Note:
-* keys are currently common to all devices, there's 6 keys.
+* keys are currently common amongst devices, can be made per device if needed.
+Will depend on future direction with HSM and their capacity.

 TODO: Add key generation script